 LEWIS HOUGHTON / SCIENCE PHOTO LIBRARY LEWIS HOUGHTON / SCIENCE PHOTO LIBRARY

-X-ray machine (centre right) in the radiology department of a hospital.
+X-ray machine in the radiology department of a hospital.
+This machine has a bed that can tilt and swivel.
 The box above the bed emits X-rays onto a patient lying on the bed.
 The X-rays pass through the patient and cast an image onto film positioned beneath the bed.
-The sign at upper right warns when the X-ray machine is in use.
 X-rays are electromagnetic rays that can penetrate soft tissues, but are absorbed by bones or opaque contrast media, and can therefore be used to diagnose internal injuries and disorders.

 Model release not required.
 Property release not required.